MarlinFirmware/Marlin/Documentation/GCodes.md

 M150 - Set BlinkM Color Output R: Red<0-255> U(!): Green<0-255> B: Blue<0-255> over i2c, G for green does not work.
 M190 - Sxxx Wait for bed current temp to reach target temp.
 Waits only when heating
        Rxxx Wait for bed current temp to reach target temp.
-Waits when heating and cooling M200 D<millimeters>- set filament diameter and set E axis units to cubic millimeters (use S0 to set back to millimeters).
-M201 - Set max acceleration in units/s^2 for print moves (M201 X1000 Y1000)
-M202 - Set max acceleration in units/s^2 for travel moves (M202 X1000 Y1000) Unused in Marlin!!
+Waits when heating and cooling M200 - set filament diameter and set E axis units to cubic millimeters (use S0 to set back to millimeters).: D<millimeters>- M201 - Set max acceleration in units/s^2 for print moves (M201 X1000 Y1000) M202 - Set max acceleration in units/s^2 for travel moves (M202 X1000 Y1000) Unused in Marlin!!
 M203 - Set maximum feedrate that your machine can sustain (M203 X200 Y200 Z300 E10000) in mm/sec